Wind's Poem: Music

 "My Heart Is Not at Peace" features "malleted" cymbals.
 "The Hidden Stone" and "The Mouth of Sky" are reminiscent of the guitar riff heavy songs "I Want to Be Cold" and "Samurai Sword" from his 2001 album The Glow Pt.
 2. "Summons" is more relaxed than the black metal infused songs on the album.
 "My Heart Is Not at Peace" and "Summons" continue the wind motif, posing it as both "destroyer" and "revealer".
 This is a direct reference to Percy Bysshe Shelley's poem "Ode to the West Wind" “Destroyer and preserver; hear, O hear!".

 "Wind Speaks" as explained by Elverum is about "standing on Commercial Avenue, and clouds are rolling off a hill on Mount Erie, and it's windy."
 The lyrics concern the idea of being an embodiment of nature.
 "Between Two Mysteries" samples "Laura Palmer's Theme" by Angelo Badalamenti and directly references the show by name.
 It features palm muted electric guitars, percussion, an ascending vocal melody and synthesized strings playing the aforementioned sample.

-"Ancient Questions" incorporates nihlistic lyrics, guitar picking, keyboard accompaniment and guitar sounds similar to those used on The Flaming Lips song "Thirty-Five Thousand Feet of Despair".
+"Ancient Questions" incorporates nihilistic lyrics, guitar picking, keyboard accompaniment and guitar sounds similar to those used on The Flaming Lips song "Thirty-Five Thousand Feet of Despair".
 The album's climax "Lost Wisdom pt.
 2"'s opening is similar to that which opened the album.

 A section of lyrics from the track "Stone's Ode" was taken from the Burzum song "Dunkelheit".
 The song focuses on the "world of dreams" idea introduced earlier on the album.
 Elverum explained that the world of dreams is a reference to the buddhist idea of existence as an illusion.
 The song is composed of two different movements which deal with the day and night respectively.
 It reuses the ascending vocal melody from "Between Two Mysteries".